kkKaan/tensor-library-dl-hw1/README.md

 ## Examples

 Examples of how to use the CerGen library, including how to perform various tensor operations and manipulate tensor shapes, can be found in the Jupyter Notebook included with the project.

-## Troubleshooting

-Ensure you are using Python 3.6 or newer, as the CerGen library has not been tested on older versions of Python.

-## Contributors

-- [Your Name or Your Organization]

-## License

-[Specify the license under which this project is released, e.g., MIT, GPL, Apache, etc.]
+Also, for the further tests of the functionality of the class, you can check test.py, by uncommenting specific parts you can check these functions in edge cases.